Malcev Completions, Hodge Theory, and Motives: De Rham fundamental groups

 are isomorphisms, for $k=0,1$ (we use subscript-asterisks to denote ind-right adjoints, as usual).

-\begin{prop} Assume that $k$ is algebraically closed, and that $f$ is smooth (still with geometrically connected fibres), and admits a good compactification, i.e., it factors as an open immersion $X \to \bar{X}$, followed by a smooth and proper map $\bar{X} \to S$, such that the complement of $X$ in $\bar{X}$ is a relative normal crossings divisor.
-Then the natural maps
+\begin{prop} Assume that $k$ is algebraically closed.
+Let $f \colon X \to S$ be a smooth family with geometrically connected fibres, let $s \colon S \to X$ be a section, and keep all the notation introduced above.
+Assume moreover that $f$ admits a good compactification.\footnote{ I.e., it factors as an open immersion $X \to \bar{X}$, followed by a smooth and proper map $\bar{X} \to S$, such that the complement of $X$ in $\bar{X}$ is a relative normal crossing divisor.} Then the natural maps

 are isomorphisms for $k=0,1$. \end{prop} \begin{proof} Following Lazda, we set $f_*^\rom{dR} = \scr{H}^{-d}(f_+(\blank))$, where $d$ is the relative dimension of $f\colon X \to S$, and $f_+$ is the pushforward of regular holonomic complexes of $\scr{D}$-modules.
 By~\cite[Lemma~1.9]{lazda}, $f_*^\rom{dR}$ takes $f$-unipotent regular connections to regular connections, and, viewing it as a functor $\IC^\rom{un}_f(X) \to \IC(S)$, it is equal to $f_*$.
 Moreover, pullback ($f^+$) of regular holonomic complexes becomes $f^*[-d]$ when restricted to the abelian category of regular connections.